2023 Galaxy Community Conference (GCC2023)

 Brisbane is the capital city of the state of Queensland, Australia.
 It is known for its subtropical climate, outdoor lifestyle, and plentiful cultural attractions.
 The city is home to the Brisbane River, which winds its way through the city center and is lined with parks, gardens, and restaurants.
 Some popular attractions include the Brisbane Botanic Gardens, the Gallery of Modern Art, and South Bank, a large inner-city beach and entertainment precinct.
-Come check it out for yourself.

 Galaxy Australia is one of the BIG THREE managed usegalaxy services and its members have been key contributors to the Galaxy project for over a decade.
 Galaxy AU is hosted by the BioCommons consortium, which aims to support the development of open and collaborative approaches to biomedical research in Australia.
-Galaxy AU is thrilled to bring the entire Galaxy community together in 2023 and showcase its home base.
+Galaxy AU was thrilled to bring the entire Galaxy community together in 2023 and showcase its home base.